 Barcodes

 Barcodes can be part of either a perpetual or periodic inventory system.
-Some may consider the barcodes part of an inventory management system, but in truth, this is equipment that falls under your existing inventory management system.
+Some may consider the barcodes part of an inventory management system, but in truth, this is equipment that falls under your existing stock management system.
 A barcode is essentially a little picture with text or numbers that gets put on each stock item.
 The text or numbers store a large amount of information.
 A scanner reads that information and transfers it to a database, which tracks the parts and their locations.
-The system performs scans when the new inventory arrives and when it is issued out.
-Barcodes have a rapid return on investment (ROI) by lowering operating expenses once implemented, even for small businesses.
+The system performs scans when the new product arrives and when it is issued out.
+Barcodes have a rapid return on investment (ROI) by lowering operating expenses once implemented, even for small businesses(opens in a new tab).

 Other benefits of barcoding include: